EvotecIT/Dashimo/Readme.md

 ### Changelog

+- 0.0.20
+  - [X] TableConditionalFormatting
+    - Function was moved to PSWriteHTML (as an alias to New-HTMLTableConditionalFormatting) due to added benefits.
+It has much more functionality now.

 - 0.0.19 - 2019.07.12
   - [x] Table
     - [ ] Fix for Buttons - Add pageLength to Table button validation set - PR by dizech